umemak/sdk-dart/doc/2/getting-started/flutter/index.md

 <<< ./snippets/chat.dart.snippet:9[dart]

-For this we simply [create](/sdk/dart/2/controllers/document/create)
+For this we simply [create](/sdk/dart/2/controllers/document/create) a document in our `messages` collection with a `username` and a `value`.
+Once this document is created it will trigger a notification to all clients which subscribed to this collection and receive the message.

 ## Where do we go from here?